-You probably would have heard people talking about 'credit scoring' before.
-Maybe your friend tried applying for a new credit card or complained about a house they'll never be able to afford.
-Which begs the question — what are credit scores, and why do they matter?
+Credit scoring directly affects your financial well-being.
+Maybe your friend tried applying for a new credit card, or you heard them complain about a house they’ll never be able to afford.
+Both examples are impacted by credit scoring.

 What makes up a credit score?

-There's are lots of details that make up a credit score, including;
+We covered this subject briefly in the intro, but there are lots more details that make up a credit score, including;

 - How much you've borrowed in the past